AGL Energy Review and Rates

 - AGL Savers: A variable rate plan providing customers with a pay on time discount for 12 months (the percentage of which varies state by state but can be as high as 33%).
 This plan has, at times, come with free electricity in the last month of the contract in some states.

-- AGL Savers Plus: This product is similarly a 12 month variable rate contract, but tends to come and go.
-When available, it includes a slightly smaller discount than the AGL Savers, but makes up for this with one free month of electricity in the final month of the deal.
-The Savers Plus is usually only available in NSW and Victoria.
+- AGL Savers Home Connect: This product is similarly a 12 month variable rate contract.
+It includes a slightly smaller discount than the AGL Savers, but makes up for this with the value add of an Amazon Echo smart home device.

 - AGL Everyday: This is AGL’s latest addition to its product range.
 On the face of it, this plan offers the smallest discount, but unlike most other AGL products, the Everyday discount applies to both energy usage and supply charges.
 In addition, the discount is guaranteed – you won’t lose your discount for paying your bills a little late.